Dficu/Playwright/README.md

-# Playwright
+# Playwright E2E automated testing.
-A repository where I upload test automation projects in Playwright.
+A repository where I will be uploading test automation projects in Playwright.